celo-org/celo-monorepo/packages/phone-number-privacy/signer/docs/deploy-on-aws.md

 For the DB Instance size, `Free tier` should be enough.

-### Saving the Private key on AWS Secrets Manager

-1. We will create a secret in AWS Secret Manager for storing the Signer Private key.
-The secret is expected inside a key of a json.
-The secret name and key values can be customized as desired (and when running the signer app modifying accordly the environment variables)
-To create the secret run the next command on your workstation:

-    ```bash
-    aws secretsmanager create-secret --name signer-secret --description "PGPNP Signer Secret" --secret-string '{"key":"<Signer private key>"}'`
-    ```

 ### Running the Signer on Fargate

 ECS Fargate is a container execution service provided by AWS.
 It runs containers without requiring explicit management of hosts or virtual machines.